Sports in Boston: Soccer

 At the inaugural FIFA World Cup in 1930, Bert Patenaude (from Fall River, Massachusetts) scored the first hat-trick in World Cup play.
 The USMNT finished in third place.

 1967 brought about the birth of nationwide professional soccer featuring two competing leagues.
 Of the two, Boston only played in the United Soccer Association and was represented by the Boston Rovers, whose roster was composed of players from Shamrock Rovers F.C. from the League of Ireland as well as guest players.
 They played their home matches at the Manning Bowl in Lynn, Massachusetts.
 In 1968, the United Soccer Association and the National Professional Soccer League merged to become the FIFA-backed, major professional North American Soccer League (NASL).
 Boston was represented that year by the Boston Beacons who played their lone season at Fenway Park.
 In 1974–76, Boston was represented in the league by the Boston Minutemen who played their home games in various stadiums within Greater Boston, including Nickerson Field and Foxboro Stadium.
-From 1978–80, Greater Boston was represented in the league by the New England Tea Men who played out of Foxboro Stadium.
+From 1978 to 1980, Greater Boston was represented in the league by the New England Tea Men who played out of Foxboro Stadium.
 The team would relocate to Jacksonville, Florida after three seasons.

 After the NASL folded on March 28, 1985, a new nationwide professional soccer league would re-emerge in 1996 in the form of Major League Soccer (MLS) following the success of the 1994 FIFA World Cup (with Foxboro Stadium as one of nine venues).
 Greater Boston would be represented by the New England Revolution, who play all their home games in Foxborough, Massachusetts.
 Gillette Stadium has served as the Revolution's current home stadium since 2002.
 The club's nickname "Revolution" refers to the New England region's significant involvement in the American Revolutionary War that took place from 1775 to 1783.
 The Revolution have participated in five MLS Cup finals in 2002, 2005, 2006, 2007, and 2014, but have not yet won.
 They won the 2021 MLS Supporters' Shield for the best regular season record.

 Notable footballers who played in Boston include Portuguese legend Eusébio, and U.S. national team members: Taylor Twellman, Clint Dempsey, Alexi Lalas, and Billy Gonsalves (a native of Fall River, Massachusetts and was nicknamed the "Babe Ruth of American Soccer" during his career).